-V2V communication between vehicles with same velocity and on the same lane

-- Arrays are placed in the front and rear bumpers of the cars. - Transmit (Tx) and Receive (Rx) arrays consist of uniform linear arrays (ULAs). - LOS channel between Tx and Rx arrays: - Ground reflection ignored

-- For LOS MIMO channels, the antenna separations at the Tx ULA and Rx ULA need to be optimized to maximize the spatial degrees of freedom: - Without a proper antenna separation, LOS MIMO channel can be rank deficient (i.e. rank 1) - For V2V communication, maximizing the spatial degrees of freedom enables spatial multiplexing and high data rates. - Antenna separation is usually optimized for a fixed distance between arrays. - We exploit multiple solutions of the optimum antenna separation product for the antenna placement in a LOS MIMO channel of a V2V link, considering: - a range of distances between the Tx vehicle and Rx vehicle, - max array length due to space constraints on the car bumpers.

-- 1. LOS MIMO design applicable to:

-- a.
-Lane merging (UC1)

-- b.
-Cooperation perception (UC2)

-- Major contribution: results provide guidelines to maximize the spatial multiplexing and diversity gain for V2V.

-- 1. An antenna separation may be optimum at several distances. - 2.
+System Model Main Idea • V2V communication between vehicles with same velocity and on the same laneTx Car with Tx ULA in Tear bumperLongitudinal bistance D bistance D carsLongitudinal bistance D carsLongitudinal bistance D carsKx Car with Rx ULA with mont bumperArrays are placed in the front and rear bumpers of the cars.Transmit (Tx) and Receive (Rx) arrays consist of uniform linear arrays (ULAs).LOS channel between Tx and Rx arrays: ooGround reflection ignored • For LOS MIMO channels, the antenna separations at the Tx ULA and Rx ULA need to be optimized to maximize the spatial degrees of freedom: Without a proper antenna separation, LOS MIMO channel can be rank deficient (i.e. rank 1) For V2V communication, maximizing the spatial degrees of freedom enables spatial multiplexing and high data rates.
+Antenna separation is usually optimized for a fixed distance between arrays.
+We exploit multiple solutions of the optimum antenna separation product for the antenna placement in a LOS MIMO channel of a V2V link, considering: a range of distances between the Tx vehicle and Rx vehicle, max array length due to space constraints on the car bumpers.
+Use cases Main Benefits 1.
+2. LOS MIMO design applicable to: a.
+Lane merging (UC1) b.
+Cooperation perception (UC2) Major contribution: results provide guidelines to maximize the spatial multiplexing and diversity gain for V2V.
+1. 2.
+An antenna separation may be optimum at several distances.
 In contrast to design for fixed distance, larger antenna separations can be preferred for the design over a range of distances between the Tx and Rx ULAs.